 What is Alcohol Use Disorder Treatment Like?

 In a treatment facility, you work with therapists and addiction specialists who understand what you’re going through.
 They don’t judge you.
 Rather, they realize that you’re dealing with a disease.
 They know that you’d quit drinking today on your own – if you could.

 They want to help you regain your sobriety.
 Most importantly, they want you to be sober for life.
 Therefore, they use various modalities to help you.
 Examples include:

-- Detox programs that let you stop the physical dependency on alcohol without pain
+- Detox center programs that let you stop the physical dependency on alcohol without pain

-- Evidence-based behavioral therapies that explore dysfunctions in your thoughts or actions and help you make changes
+- Evidence-based therapies that explore dysfunctions in your thoughts or actions and help you make changes

-- Individual therapy, which encourages you to make plans for a sober life and include benchmarks for getting there
+- Individual therapy program, which encourages you to make plans for a sober life and include benchmarks for getting there

-- Group therapy that lets you practice coping skills and receive encouragement from peers
+- Group therapy program that lets you practice coping skills and receive encouragement from peers

-- Experiential therapies that introduce you to having fun without the need for being high or using alcohol
+- Experiential therapy program that introduce you to having fun without the need for being high or using alcohol

 How’s Your Mental Health?